packman1783/training-exercise-A.L2.5-notification-consumer/README.md

-**Java Spring Boot, Kafka working with entity User and Account**
+**Java Spring Boot, Kafka working with entity NotificationEvent**

-When deleting or creating a user, the application must send a message to kafka, which contains information about the operation and the user’s email.
+The service listens to Kafka events about user actions and sends email notifications via EmailService.

 *work with message:*